 Now take a quick look at a healthy pod of pilot whales and notice the big difference.

 Now go back and look at another seaquake-injured pod with no sense of direction.
 Watch them milling around inside a backwater bay, raising their big heads high, trying to use eyesight to stay off the rocks and find their way back to deep water.
 Imagine how they feel.
 They know they’re lost.
 They know sharks are trailing them.
 There is a strong wind blowing from right to left.
 Tidal flow is slowing moving to the right, opposing the wind.
-Spyhopping is the only way for acoustically blind pods to investigate their surroundings.
+Spy hopping is the only way for acoustically blind pods to investigate their surroundings.
 They obviously know their sonar is not working.

 The above videos reveal erratic abnormal behavior in pods not yet stranded.
 It is obvious that all the members of the pod are highly distressed, not just one or two sick ones.

-On the other hand, when the weather kicks up a strong shoreward wind that overpowers the tidal flow back out to sea, waiting on the tide to drop before releasing the whales will not work.
+On the other hand, when the weather kicks up a strong shoreward wind that overpowers the tidal flow back out to sea, waiting for the tide to drop before releasing the whales will not work.
 Re-floating in such conditions is impossible, and the rescue teams know it, so they inject them with a deadly substance or shoot them in the head as revealed in the video below:

 You don’t have to cut the whales open to see the truth.
 The fact that beached odontoceti cannot swim out to deep water when the surface currents are washing shoreward is SOLID PROOF OF BIOSONAR FAILURE.
 As mentioned above, rescue teams know by trial and error that there is no hope for a successful refloat during a strong shoreward flow.
 Whales with dysfunctional biosonar cannot swim against even into a slight current, let alone heavy breakers.
 It’s like asking a blind man to swim upstream against a strong flow.
 It can’t be done and the rescue teams know it.
 So instead of killing them, some rescue teams will load them on trucks and carry them to a distance beach on the opposite shore where the wind and tide are blowing out to sea.
 The video below is a perfect example of the inventive ways rescue groups use to get acoustically blind whales to swim offshore to the waiting sharks.

-On the other hand, if the surface currents are calm, the whales will mill around in shallow water as you can see in the video below that was taken from a helicopter.
+On the other hand, if the surface currents are calm, the whales will mill around in the shallow water as you can see in the video below that was taken from a helicopter.
 It shows the whales slowly swimming hither and yonder in a slack current.
 It is so so obvious that, without the flow of the current to guide them off in one direction or another, the lost pod simply mills around with no idea which way to swim.
 You can see that they have NO SENSE OF DIRECTION.

 You can also see several whales that were ripped apart by the sharks.
 Sharks trail these wounded pods all the time.
 The other whales know the sharks are in the area and would like to leave, but again, they need moving water to guide them downstream.
 They stay within earshot of their pod mates because they know if they swim off on their own, the sharks will quickly isolate them and move in for the kill.
 Sharks play the major role in keeping the wounded pod together.
-A wounded pod does not stick tight to each other because of some great love of each other–they stay herded together for protection against shark attack.
+A wounded pod does not stay close to each other because of some great love–they stay herded together for protection against shark attack.
 If you remain in a herd of twenty fellow whales, the odds that you will be the next whale eaten by the sharks are one out of twenty.
 Swim off on your own and odds increase one to one.
-The acoustically blind whales know this–they why they stay together.
+The acoustically blind whales know this–that is why they stay together.
 Whale scientists also know this, but would rather you believe the whales stay together due to close family ties.
-The strong love bond plays on the hearts of humans and causes them to donate more money to push the whales out to the sharks waiting miles offshore.
+The strong love bond plays on the hearts of humans and causes them to donate more money to push the whales out to the sharks waiting several miles offshore.
 Sometimes I even believe the sharks know the rescue teams are about to feed them so they patrol offshore just waiting for their dinner to be pushed out to a little deeper water.

 I repeat… the OBVIOUS FACT that stranded whales always swim downstream with the flow of the surface current is clear and unmistakable evidence of biosonar failure.
 The most logical explanation that fits with the million-year history of mass strandings is pressure-related sinus barotrauma induced by natural catastrophic upheavals in their backyard.
 In the order of the most likely first, barosinusitis in odontocetes can be caused by seaquakes, violent volcanic explosions, navy sonar, oil industry airguns, and the rare time when a heavenly body slams into the ocean’s surface near a pod of whales.